nemisis84/ToolSentinel/README.md

    ```bash
    python register.py
    ```
 Insert your name when asked.
 A camera on your computer will pop up.
-Press space to take photoes 4-6 should be sufficent.
+Press space to take photos, 4-6 should be sufficent.
 Press esc when you are done.
-The program will prosess and train the model with the photoes.
+The program will process and train the model with the photos.

 ![register](misc/register.png)